magomimmo/modern-cljs/README.md

 ## [Tutorial 20 - House Keeping][40]

-Step to step guide for publishing a library to clojar repository by using `boot`.
+Step by step guide for publishing a library to clojar repository by using `boot`.

 # License